Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Integrated 4G SIM (recommended)

 The most reliable solution for changing locations.
-The terminal establishes its own mobile network connection.
-The SIM is preinstalled by most Swiss providers and the data costs are included in the rental or service price.
-Transaction data is minimal (a few kilobytes per payment), so even a weak signal is sufficient.
+The terminal establishes a mobile network connection independently.
+The SIM is pre-installed at most Swiss providers and the data costs are included in the rental or service price.
+Transaction data are minimal (few kilobytes per payment), so that even a weak network is sufficient.

 Smartphone hotspot

-Some low-cost terminals (e.g. Bluetooth models) connect to your smartphone and use its mobile network connection.
-This works, but has disadvantages: your phone battery is additionally drained, payment processing stalls if Bluetooth is interrupted, and you depend on a second device.
-For food trucks with high throughput, this is more of a stopgap than a permanent solution.
+Some cheap terminals (e.g., Bluetooth models) connect to your smartphone and use its mobile network connection.
+This works, but has disadvantages: your mobile battery is additionally burdened, the payment process stalls during Bluetooth interruptions, and you are dependent on a second device.
+For food trucks with high throughput, this is rather a temporary solution than a permanent one.

 Event WiFi or public WLAN

-At larger events, organisers sometimes provide WLAN.
+At larger events, organizers sometimes provide WLAN.
 The reality: overloaded, unstable, not always available.
-Processing payments reliably with it is risky.
-Okay as a backup, not recommended as the only connection.
+Processing payments reliably with this is risky.
+Okay as a backup, not recommended as the sole connection.

 5. Costs explained transparently: device, transaction fees, monthly fixed costs